bibendi/dip/README.md

 ### Modules

-Modules are defined as array in `modules` section of dip.yml, modules are stored in `.dip` subdirectory of dip.yml directory.
+Modules are defined as an array in the `modules` section of dip.yml.
+Module files are stored in the `.dip` subdirectory next to dip.yml.

 The main purpose of modules is to improve maintainability for a group of projects.
 Imagine having multiple gems which are managed with dip, each of them has the same commands, so to change one command in dip you need to update all gems individualy.